Advisory Group

 Senior Researcher

 Karen is a Senior Researcher, working as a technical co-lead on a project to develop a ‘locally determined contribution’ framework for Cambridgeshire.
 Karen has been working on climate issues for over 20 years.
-Her extensive experience lies is research and advocacy – developing tools and leading campaigns to affect positive change.
+Her extensive experience lies in research and advocacy – developing tools and leading campaigns to affect positive change.
 Until 2023, Karen led the research and policy team at UK100.
-Working across a raft of sectors that need decarbonising, she has pioneered the understanding of policy approaches that can deliver multiple co-benefits.
-Prior to Brexit, she advised European parliamentarians on climate, air quality and transport.
-Karen’s doctorate explored the policy implementation processes necessary to decarbonise transport.
 In 2023, she established Climate Insights, an organisation which offers bespoke research and policy analysis

 Sophy Bristow

-Sophy is a Senior Researcher, working within the Knowledge Brokering team to provide strategic insight and research to support content outputs for the CCE and Climate Governance Initiative.
-Sophy has nearly twenty years experience working across climate change and clean air policy for a range of academic, non-profit and international organisations.
+Sophy is Head of Programmes for CCE, working within the Knowledge Brokering team to provide strategic insight and research to support content outputs for the CCE and Climate Governance Initiative.
+Sophy has nearly 20 years experience working across climate change and clean air policy for a range of academic, non-profit and international organisations.

 Kate Coghlan